 Greeks—together with the Italians and the Spanish—were considered second class citizens for decades, the Greek scholar says.

-To counter discrimination, they tried to assimilate into the local culture and political and social life.
-“But, they paid a price in their efforts to assimilate.
+To counter discrimination, they tried to integrate into the local culture and political and social life.
+“But, they paid a price in their efforts to be assimilated.
 Among the younger generations, many do not speak Greek,” he explains.

 Chaldeos says that an important achievement of the Greeks was the establishment of the SAHETI private school, a beacon of Greek-language education in South Africa.
 It was founded in 1974—decades after the arrival of the first Greek migrants—thanks to donations of Greeks from all over South Africa.